winsor-tse/ETH-vs-BTC-crypto-tracker/README.md

 http://localhost/cryptotracker/home.php?name=home

->Note: links to the about page
+Note that there needs to be a tag like ?name=home because that is the home page if it is just /home.php nothing will show up because it is not the home page.

 This is how the page would look like: